 Gone are the days when you could cast your net wide, hoping to attract customers.
 In a changing world, customers expect companies to see them as individuals.
 A 2022 Accenture study found 64% of consumers wish companies would respond faster to meet their changing needs.

-A customer insight is an observation on the behavioural patterns of your customers.
-You can draw customer insights from analysing customer data and feedback.
+A customer insight is an observation on the behavioral patterns of your customers.
+You can draw customer insights from analyzing customer data and feedback.

 To perform this analysis, you need high-quality, accurate data.
 At Feefo, we often talk about the importance of using verified reviews.
-In part, this is because using verified reviews, means you can rely on the data and feedback that they provide.
+In part, this is because using verified reviews, means you can rely on the data and feedback that they provide when you're conducting customer insight analysis.

 Customer insight allows businesses to understand: